 Arrival and Departure

-Check-in is from 2 to 5 pm on Monday, July 3 followed by a welcome and orientation.
+Check-in is from 3 to 5 pm on Monday, July 3 followed by a welcome and orientation.
 If you are arriving on a different day, you may check in with the retreat manager on duty anytime after 4 pm on your arrival day.
 You must be checked out of your room by 10 am on the day your retreat ends.
-The retreat will come to an end with lunch on Sunday, July 9.

 For those coming from the New York City area, we are conveniently located just half an hour from Wassaic Train Station, the last stop on the Harlem Line of the Metro North.
 We offer a shuttle service at the following times for this retreat: